International Removals Quotes in Minutes!

 Moving abroad?
-You can receive the details of removal companies from the British Association of Removers.
-The international shipping companies on our panel are strictly regulated to give you confidence for your overseas removals.
-Each company is covered by the BAR Advance Payment Guarantee so you know your move is in safe hands.
+We can give you an instant estimate of the cost of an international move, anywhere in the world.
+You can then go on to request quotes from removals firms on our panel.
+The international shipping companies on our panel are all checked and strictly regulated to give you confidence for your overseas move.
 Our service is free, no obligation and only one simple form away.

 Why use reallymoving.com to find your international removals firm?

-- We will instantly email you indicative costs for moving by air, sea or land
+- We will instantly show you indicative costs for moving by air, sea or land using our unique International Moving Cost Calculator.
+No personal details are required for these estimates

-- Our panel are all highly regulated members of the British Association of Removers
+- Our UK household move panel are all highly regulated members of the British Association of Removers.
+We work with non-BAR firms for small or excess baggage moves

 - All our international removals firms are fully insured